kubernetes/enhancements/keps/NNNN-kep-template/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 <!--
+If you are using a feature-gate, then you do not have to answer this question, you will be able to detect if your feature is enabled using the `kubernetes_feature_enabled` metric.

-Ideally, this should be a metric.
+Otherwise, ideally this should be a metric.
 Operations against the Kubernetes API (e.g., checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->

 ###### How can someone using this feature know that it is working for their instance?